Logo

 In 1984, Sylvester Turner ran for Harris County Commissioner, Precinct 1 in the Democratic primary, but lost to El Franco Lee.

-Sylvester Turner sued Dolcefino and KTRK and was initially awarded a $5.5 million libel settlement that was reduced to $3.25 million by the presiding judge.
+Sylvester Turner sued Dolcefino and KTRK and was initially awarded a $5.5 million libel settlement in a jury trial; the trial court reduced the award to $3.25 million, in keeping with the legal limit on punitive damages.

 Sylvester Turner chaired the Texas Legislative Black Caucus and the Greater Houston Area Legislative Delegation.